wpquads/quick-adsense-reloaded/README.md

 ## Note ##

-This is the latest developer version of Quick AdSense Reloaded. if you just want to use Quick AdSense Reloaded install the productive version which you get at [wordpress.org](https://wordpress.org/support/plugin/quick-adsense-reloaded)
+This is the latest developer version of WP QUADS. if you just want to use WP QUADS install the productive version which you get at [wordpress.org](https://wordpress.org/support/plugin/quick-adsense-reloaded)

 ## Installation ##